 2. The Diadochi

-Seleucus, one of the generals of Alexander, embodies Seleucid Empire in modern-day Southeastern Anatolia, Syria, Iraq and Iran regions.
+Seleucus, one of the generals of Alexander, founded the Seleucid Empire in modern-day Southeastern Anatolia, Syria, Iraq and Iran regions.
 Founded in 313 BC, The Seleucid Empire ruled in this area up to 190 BC.
 However, the Seleucid Empire was defeated by the Roman Empire at the Battle of Magnesia that broke out in 190 BC.
 After facing a heavy defeat, the empire began to collapse.

-After the decline of Seleucid Kingdom, a number of the kingdoms in that area declared their freedoms.
+After the decline of Seleucid Kingdom, a number of kingdoms in that area declared their freedoms.
 One of those kingdoms, also the main subject of our article, was the Kingdom of Commagene.
 Founded in 163 BC, the Kingdom of Commagene embodied modern-day cities of Adiyaman, Gaziantep and Kahramanmaras.

 3. The Kingdom of Commagene